alt-ctrl-code/home/CONFIGURATION.md

 a healthy choice to avoid the use of XML.
 Thank-you Douglas Crockford (for JSON), and Clark Evans et al (for YAML).

 > __Healthy Choice:__ avoid xml, it was bad for parsers, and worse for humans.

+### <a name="polyiso">Polyglot and Isomorphic</a>

+It is useful, to be able to use the same configuration mechanism in various languages (polyglot), particularly in the browser, and even to share the same code between server and client or browser (isomorphic).

 ### <a name="comments">Comments</a>